-The RF pin should be pulled high to POK and the converter is in forced-PWM operation mode.
 The Forced-PWM mode disables the zero-crossing comparator, which truncates the low-side switch on-time at the inductor current zero crossing.
-This causes the low-side gate-drive waveform to become the complement of the high-side gatedrive waveform.
-This in turn causes the inductor current to reverse at light loads while UGATE maintains a duty factor of V{OUT}/V{IN} .
+This causes the low-side gate-drive waveform to become the complement of the high-side gate-drive waveform.
+This in turn causes the inductor current to reverse at light loads while UGATE maintains a duty factor of $V{\rm OUT}/V{\rm IN}$.
 The benefit of Forced-PWM mode is to keep the switching frequency fairly constant.
 The Forced-PWM mode is the most useful for reducing audio frequency noise, improving load-transient response, and providing sink-current capability for dynamic output voltage adjustment.